software-mansion/live-debugger/README.md

   adapter: Bandit.PhoenixAdapter # Change to your adapter if other is used (see your Endpoint config)
 ```

-Live debugger will be running at separate port which you've provided.
+Live debugger will be running at separate port which you've provided e.g. http://localhost:4007 .

 ## Adding button